chimera-linux/chimera-linux.github.io/_docs/installation/live/boot.md

 AArch64 and RISC-V systems vary.
 Refer to the documentation for your system.
 Examples include `ttyAMA0`, `ttyS2`, `ttymxc0`, `ttySIF0` and others.

+The Chimera live images are set up to automatically enable a login prompt (`getty`) for all consoles the kernel outputs to.

 ## Picking the boot option